 4.2.1 Service charges are calculated for each block individually for the 2,956 properties, (2020/21, 2,940) or 37% of current SBC tenanted properties.
-A review of service charges has not been concluded in time for 2021/22 rent setting and requires tenant and Member consultation.
-Service charges currently provided, (eligible for housing benefit) are shown below.
+A review of service charges has not been concluded in time for 2021/22 rent and service charge setting and requires tenant and Member consultation.
+The type of service charges currently provided, (eligible for housing benefit) are shown below.